dcrowTMH/dcrowTMH/README.md

 - 👋 Hi, I’m @dcrowTMH
 - 👀 I’m interested in Data science, Machine Learning & AI
 - 🌱 I’m currently learning the workflow of exploration data analysis and try to build up some models
-- Commonly use language: Python, JupyterNoteBook, R & SQL
+- Commonly use language: Python, R & SQL
 - Next target:
 1) C++
 2) algorithm for multivariate analysis (On going with Kaggle: house-price dataset & movie)